 Explore Natural Communities has much to offer a wide audience of users.
 See the Help section for tips on how you can benefit most from this website.

 You'll find rich descriptions, images, and seasonal highlights of natural communities and their plants and animals.
-You'll learn about the physical settings and natural processes that help define each natural community.
-You'll have opportunities to discover more by clicking to open pop-up windows and links.
+You'll learn about the physical settings and natural processes that help define each natural community in a park.
+You'll have opportunities to discover more by opening pop-up windows and following links.

 You'll see that much of the information here is about specific parks and natural places to encourage users to explore natural communities on the ground.
-Explore Natural Communities currently highlights Rock Creek Park in Washington, D.C., and other parks and natural areas will continually be added in the future.
+Explore Natural Communities currently highlights a handful of parks within a couple hours' drive of Washington, D.C., and other parks and natural areas will continually be added in the future.

 Featured parks have an interactive map that lets you choose what to explore, with photographs, descriptions, and opportunities to dig deeper.
-Park visitors and interpretive staff can build a personalized hike, planning where to go and which natural features to see along the way and printing out a customized brochure to take with them.
-Natural resource managers can “analyze-an-area” to generate reports on natural features in the landscape.
-A Map Viewer Tutorial guides you through all this.
+Park visitors and interpretive staff can plan hikes or bring Explore Natural Communities along with them, learning about natural features they will see along the way.
+Natural resource managers can use the Measure/Analyze tool to get comprehensive information on natural features in the landscape.
+The Map Viewer Tutorial guides you through all this.

 So, where to begin?
 Start HERE, then dig in and explore!